 Gordon Simm

-Gordon is a semi-retired engineer, a long-distance walker and a keen photographer.
-He was born a "townee" but always loved the countryside, and in the early eighties he moved with his young family to rural North Yorkshire on the edge of the North Yorks Moors National Park.
+The late Gordon Simm (1949-2012) was a semi-retired engineer, a long-distance walker and a keen photographer.
+He was born a “townee” in Blackburn, Lancs, the middle one of three boys, but always loved the countryside.
+In the early eighties he moved with his young family to live in rural North Yorkshire on the edge of the North Yorks Moors National Park.

-An enthusiastic bird-watcher, Gordon's interest in photography grew as he developed his skills in using a camera to record landscape and wildlife.
+An enthusiastic bird-watcher, Gordon’s interest in photography grew as he developed his skills in using a camera to record landscape and wildlife.
 His first venture into long-distance walking was on the Cleveland Way in 1989.
-Since leaving full-time work in 2003, he has completed several other National Trails and Recreational Paths, and has enjoyed many hill-walking trips in the Lake District and Scotland.
+Since leaving full-time work in 2003, he had completed several other National Trails and Recreational Paths, and had enjoyed many hill-walking trips, mainly in the Lake District and Scotland.
+In 2011 he completed the Tour of Mont Blanc.

-Some of his images have been published in five previous Rucksack Readers, notably the Coast to Coast and Dales Way.
-In 2011 he won the title "Photographer of the Year" in a Panasonic Lumix competition and had his photos showcased at the Focus-on-Imaging 2011 event at the NEC.
-Hadrian's Wall Path was his first book as co-author and principal photographer, and Cleveland Way his second.
+Gordon’s photographs have been published in five previous Rucksack Readers, notably the Coast to Coast and Dales Way.
+In 2011 he won the title “Photographer of the Year” in a Panasonic Lumix competition and had his photos showcased at the Focus-on-Imaging 2011 event at the NEC.
+Hadrian’s Wall Path was his first book as co-author and principal photographer, and the Cleveland Way was his second and last.

 Titles by Gordon Simm